Upstairs, Downstairs

 Season Two

-After the success of the first set of thirteen episodes, London Weekend Television commissioned a second season, again of thirteen segments.
+After the success of the first set of 13 episodes, London Weekend Television commissioned a second season, again of 13 segments.
 A problem arose because it was deemed necessary to keep the show set within the reign of Edward VII, who died in 1910.
-The previous season had ended in 1909 thus giving the production team only a scant few months in which to set all thirteen episodes.
+The previous season had ended in 1909 thus giving the production team only a scant few months in which to set all 13 episodes.
 In order to solve this dilemma, the production team "turned the clock back" one year to 1908 causing a temporal paradox worthy of an episode of Doctor Who as we effectively see Elizabeth and Lawrence arrive back from their honeymoon before they left for it!
-So that the viewer did not get confused, the idea of explicitly showing introductory caption cards giving the date of each episode was abandoned.
+So that the viewer did not get confused, the idea of showing introductory caption cards explicitly giving the date of each episode was abandoned.

 Most of the cast from the first season were happy to return but Simon Williams was starring in a stage play in the West End and was unable to appear in more than two episodes (although he maintains he was never approached to do more than two!)
-We do, however, get introduced to one of the series' best-remembered characters - Ruby, the dim-witted kitchen-maid played by Jenny Tomasin.
+We do, however, get introduced to one of the series' best-remembered characters – Ruby, the dim-witted kitchen maid played by Jenny Tomasin.

 The season contains some real gems.
 Guest of Honour is the famous "king comes to dinner" episode which has probably been reshown more times than any other episode.
 Your Obedient Servant sees Hudson parading around London dressed as a toff in order to impress his brother, a well-known engineer.
 Out of the Everywhere sees Sarah doing the correct thing, for once, as she saves Elizabeth's baby from the clumsy hands of an elderly nanny.